c1nnamon-toast/NNVct/README.md

 # NNVct
 Neural Network Visualizer

- NNVct can visualize any* (supported) NN from specified file of .onnx type
+ NNVct can visualize any (supported) NN from specified .onnx file

-Abstract Layout of the Network
+Example of Abstract Layout
 ![Abstract Layout of the Network](./images/abstract_layout.png)

-Focuced layout for the chosen layer with 4 adjucent layers (2 from left and 2 from right)
+Focuced layout for user chosen layer with adjucent layers (2 to the left and 2 to the right)
 ![Focuces layout for the chosen layer and 2 layers to the left and right](./images/sinco_layout.png)

 User can move, hover, pan, zoom etc.
 ![alt text](./images/hover.png)

-User can look at the insides of each individual neuron
+User can look at the insides of each* individual neuron
 ![alt text](./images/inside_of_a_neuron.png)

 Currently NNVCt is limited to FFNNs, but the projects stucture allows further modifications and additions

+*Input neurons are not supported yet

 #### Setup